siriobalmelli/fastfec/README.md

 	contains `compilation_database_folder='./build-debug'`.

 A successful build by ninja yields the file `build-debug/compile_commands.json`,
-	which means should pretty much run out-of-the-box.
+	which means YCM should pretty much work out-of-the-box.

 ## Will it compile on my system?